freddiehaddad/assembly/README.md

 There's a lot to unpack here.
 Let's examine how this happens step-by-step or (instruction by instruction).

-We'll describe two function prototypes `foo` and `bar` using a higher level language and translate their behavior into Assembly instructions following the interface and conventions above.
+We'll define two functions `foo` and `bar` using the C programming language translating their behavior into Assembly following the interface and conventions above.

 ```C
 int foo(int _a, int _b)